-In the Digital Audio Production Course, students analyze and implement audio acquisition in stage and field production.
-Consideration is given to ambient control as well as creating manufactured ambience for a scene.
-Students learn how to enhance a story's visual representation with audio support while paying particular attention to realistic and emotive representations of audio.
+In the Digital Audio Production I Course, students analyze and acquire dialogue, natural sound, ambience and sound effects for production.
+Consideration is given to microphone placement and ambient control, as well as creating audio elements for a scene.
+Students learn the fundamentals for enhancing the visual story in the edit with realistic and emotive representations of sound.
 (3 credits)